lieszkol/november-gallery/PLUGIN_DETAILS.md

 ### (1) Prepare and Upload your Images

 **You can choose to upload your images either using the "Gallery" page in the October back-end, or you can use the built-in Media Manager**.

-In either case, we highly recommend resizing your images before uploading them to your site.
+> Hint: Use the Embedded Gallery for fix-size galleries or for showing clickable thumbnails arranged as tiles

 If you are going to use the Media Manager, then you may also want to create folders for your images.
 Although you can use any folder structure that you'd like, we recommend that you create a "root" folder and create separate folders underneath it to store your albums.
 You can optionally create separate "root" folders to store your images, videos, and blog pictures.
 Avoid using spaces or special characters in your folder names.
 Your folder structure may look like this:

 - my_galleries
 	- my_travels